You have no items in your shopping cart.

 All online orders are pre-protected before despatch, to ensure your jacket is ready to wear.

-Depending on the level of wear, your leather jacket will benefit from the use of Lakeland Leather Soft Cleaner.
+Depending on the level of wear, your leather jacket will benefit from the use of Lakeland Leather Foam Cleaner.
 This is a mild cleaner which will not affect the original look, properties or finish of the leather – although we do recommend you test on an inconspicuous area of your jacket first.
 Use a fine sponge to apply the cleaner.
-Reapply Lakeland Leather Protection Cream following the use of the Soft Cleaner.
+Reapply Lakeland Leather Protection Cream following the use of the Foam Cleaner.

 Suede, Nubuck and buffed leather (leather which has been buffed in the finishing process to give it a matt appearance).